 Approving any modification to Standard or Fundamental Bylaws or the Articles of Incorporation, or approving ICANN’s sale or other disposition of all or substantially all of ICANN’s assets.

-Making any ICANN Board decision relating to reviews of IANA Functions, including the triggering of any PTI separation process.
+Making any ICANN Board decision relating to reviews of IANA functions, including the triggering of any PTI separation process.

 Include the engagement and enforcement processes in the Fundamental Bylaws.
-Note: The escalation processes for each Community Power are outlined in Recommendation #4: Ensuring Community Involvement in ICANN Decision-making: Eight New Community Powers.
+Note: The escalation processes for each Community Power are outlined in Recommendation #4: Ensuring Community Involvement in ICANN Decision-making: Seven New Community Powers.